lnx1288/COA-all-in-one/README.md

     Overall, you can consider yourself ready for the exam if:

-    * yYou have thoroughly reviewed and practiced the [COA exam topics](https://www.openstack.org/coa/requirements)
+    * You have thoroughly reviewed and practiced the [COA exam topics](https://www.openstack.org/coa/requirements)
-    * You are able to perform these tasks:
+    * You are able to perform these COA exam tasks:
       * without referring to the online doc for every task
       * without referring to personal notes or cheat sheets
       * without referring to content from a class